subhankar2004/HACK_FOR_TOMORROW/README.md

 ✅ No plagiarism or direct copy-pasting of code from the internet.

 ---
+# Anti-Piracy License

+Copyright (c) 2025 HACK_FOR_TOMORROW,VSSUT

+Permission is hereby granted, free of charge, to authorized collaborators who obtain a copy of this software and associated documentation files (the "Software"), to use, modify, and distribute the Software **only within the scope of the official project repository and authorized development environments**.

+## Restrictions

+1. **No Unauthorized Distribution** – The Software may not be copied, shared, or distributed outside of officially recognized project contributors.
+2. **No Commercial Use Without Permission** – The Software may not be sold, sublicensed, or used for commercial purposes without prior written approval.
+3. **No Unauthorized Forking** – Public forks, redistributions, or derivative works must be explicitly approved by the original maintainers.
+4. **No Reverse Engineering** – Decompiling, extracting source code, or modifying it to create unauthorized versions is strictly prohibited.
+5. **Reporting Violations** – All collaborators must report any suspected piracy, unauthorized use, or license violations to the maintainers.

+## Warranty Disclaimer

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIMS, DAMAGES, OR OTHER LIABILITY ARISING FROM THE USE OF THIS SOFTWARE.

+By contributing to or using this software, you agree to abide by the above terms.

+---
 ## ❓ Need Help?
 If you have any questions or face issues, contact the hackathon organizers via **Our Volunteers**.